 Your 30-Day Recovery Guide

-After having a facelift, you will need to take it easy for the first 30 days and give yourself plenty of time to recover.
-You will be able to resume your normal activities in just a couple of months.
+After having a facelift, you will need to take it easy for the first 14 days and give yourself plenty of time to recover.
+You will be able to resume your normal activities beginning 14 days after surgery.
 Here is our 30-day facelift recovery guide, so you know what to expect.

-Post-surgery, you will need to take care of your wound and make sure you stay rested.
+Post-surgery, you will need to take it easy.
+You may have drains for several days and will need help traveling to the office.
 You may want to have someone take you home and help you for a day or so.
-Follow your surgeon’s instructions on caring for your wound to prevent infection and take the prescribed medication.
-It is natural to feel sleepy and unsteady right after surgery because your body is still sedated.
+Follow your surgeon’s instructions concerning blood pressure checks and take your prescribed medication.

-Your plastic surgeon may request a follow-up visit on day two to change your surgical dressings and evaluate your swelling and incision.
+Your plastic surgeon will see you on the day after surgery to change your surgical dressings and evaluate your swelling and incision.
 Your doctor will remind you of the basics of wound care, so do not hesitate to ask any questions you might have.
-You may have some pain and swelling, but it is important not to get up too fast.
-If you are not feeling well, lay down and take your pain medication.

 Weeks 3 and 4